polarfire-soc/apps/baremetal_applications/ECC/README.md

-# Single-Bit Error Dectection and Correction for L2 LIM
+# Single-Bit Error Detection and Correction for L2 LIM

 ## Objective